jkneifl/academic-page/content/publication/Rodegast-24/index.md

 # Publication image
 # Add an image named `featured.jpg/png` to your page's folder then add a caption below.
-# image:
+image:
-#   caption: 'Multi-hierarchic surrogate modeling scheme'
+  caption: ''
-#   focal_point: ''
+  focal_point: ''
-#   preview_only: false
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.